Shopify/polaris/polaris-react/src/components/Text/README.md

 </Text>
 ```

-### Font Weight Semi-bold
+### With font weight semibold

-Use to give text a semi-bold font weight.
+Use to give text a semibold font weight.

 ```jsx
 <Text variant="bodyMd" as="p" fontWeight="semibold">